PoSIG Admission Requirements

 How much ECTS credits should I have to apply for PoSIG?

-The European Credit Transfer System (ECTS) is a system to accumulate and transfer acquired credits.
-“Its objective is to facilitate the planning, delivery and evaluation of study programmes and student mobility by recognising learning achievements and qualifications and periods of learning “ (ECTS users guide, 2015).
-The ECTS is widely used by European universities on graduate and post-graduate level.
+The European Credit Transfer System (ECTS) is a system for accumulating and transferring credits.
+According to the 2015 ECTS Users Guide, the system's objective is to facilitate the planning, delivery, and evaluation of study programs and student mobility by recognizing learning achievements and qualifications, as well as periods of learning.
+The ECTS is widely used by European universities at the graduate and postgraduate levels.
 According to this system, one year of graduate university studies generally corresponds to 60 ECTS.
-Bachelor Degrees (BA) correspond anywhere from 180 to 240 ECTS credits, while Master Degrees correspond from 60 to 120 credits.
-In order to apply for PoSIG, applicants should have acquired a minimum of 180 ECTS credits in a respective field of study: in political science or closely related field.
-Also, applicants should have acquired at least 15 ECTS credits from methodology courses in a respective field of study.
+Bachelor's degrees (BA) typically range from 180 to 240 ECTS credits, while Master's degrees range from 60 to 120 credits.
+To apply for PoSIG, applicants must have accumulated a minimum of 180 ECTS credits in their respective field of study, particularly in political science or a closely related discipline.
+Additionally, applicants should have obtained at least 10 ECTS credits from methodology courses within their respective field of study.

 University of Salzburg (PLUS) (all courses in German):